 Don't have access to the Internet?
-You can still schedule an appointment by calling 855.226.2937 for Criminal History Record Checks under the National Child Protection Act of 1993, as amended e, volunteer and contractor r/vendor, for whom criminal history records Ihereby authorize (enter Name of C Qualified Entity) Linc acoln Memorial University (TBI), for the purpose of accessing and me directly from the FBI, pursuant to 28 C to authorize the dissemination of any nat I reviewing Tennessee and FR, Sections 16.30-16.34.
-I ional criminal history reco form to the Tennessee Bureau of Investigation and national criminal history that may pertain to By signing this Waiver Agreement, it is my intent ord that may pertain to me to the Qualified Entity inteer, pursuant to the National Child Protection unsupervised access to children, the eleupon request, you will provide me with a me and that I am entitled to challenge the a derly, or individuals with copy of the criminal histor accuracy and completeness ion as to the validity of my ory background report, if any, you receive on as of any information contained in any such a challenge before you make a final decision A national criminal history back ground check on m ne is being requested by the following: Name of QualifiedEntity: Lincoln Memo orial University Address: 6965 Cumberland Gap Parkway BE 221 City: Harrogate State: TN Zip: 37752 I haveOR have not been convident eted of a crime.
+You can still schedule an appointment by calling 855.226.2937 for Criminal History Record Checks under the National Child Protection Act of 1993, as amended by every current or prospective employed are requested by a qualified entity under or/vendor, for whom criminal history records Ihereby authorize (enter Name of C Qualified Entity) Lin ncoln Memorial University (TBI), for the purpose of accessing and me directly from the FBI, pursuant to 28 C to authorize the dissemination of any nat d reviewing Tennessee at FR, Sections 16.30-16.34. ional criminal history rec form to the Tennessee Bureau of Investigation and national criminal history that may pertain to By signing this Waiver Agreement, it is my intent cord that may pertain to me to the Qualified Entity unteer, pursuant to the National Child Protection I understand that, until the criminal history background check is completed, you may choose to deny me unsupervised access to children, the elderly, or individuals with disabilities.
+I further understand that, upon request, you will provide me with a copy of the criminal history background report, if any, you receive on me and that I am entitled to challenge the accuracy and completeness of any information contained in any such report.
+I may obtain a prompt determination as to the validity of my challenge before you make a final decision about my status as an employee, volunteer, contractor, or subcontractor.
+A national criminal history back ground check on m ne is being requested by the following: Name of Qualified Entity: Lincoln Memo • Address: 6965 Cumberland Gap Parkway City: Harrogate State: TN Zip: 37752